rphsantos1995/stranger-api/README.md

 ### Deploy with Heroku

-This project was created to exposure a simple endpoint with heroku platform
+This project was created to exposure a endpoint with heroku platform

 The Backend has the following structure: